ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 from folium.plugins import FastMarkerCluster
 ```

-As of the writing of this article, the `polars` version downloaded is the 0.16.9.
+As of the writing of this article, the `Polars` version downloaded is the 0.16.9.
 We can confirm this by using the `__version__` method:

 ##### Code
 ```Python